-The Vienna Philharmonic Gold is Europe´s player in the international environment of top gold coins and complies with every claim you can make to a modern bullion coin.
-A very high purity rate, splendid minting quality, grand design with an absolute competitive price: These are the features of the Vienna Philharmonic Gold Coins.
+The Vienna Philharmonic is Europe´s player in the international environment of top coins and complies with every claim you can make to a modern bullion coin.
+A very high purity rate, splendid minting quality, grand design with an absolute competitive price: These are the features of the Vienna Philharmonic Coins.

 Buying or selling Vienna Philharmonic